ElderShield has been the talk of the town for awhile now.

 They conducted a serious review on its existing framework and came out with the new CareShield Life scheme.

-They learnt from past experience so as to benefit the future cohorts.
+They learnt from past experiences so as to benefit the future cohorts.

 The government will also not be profiting from CareShield Life.
 Any surpluses will stay within the fund and not be transferred to other government schemes.
 Examples of how this will benefit policy owners are premium rebates and higher payouts.